RC Airplane World flight school

 - Whether you just prefer one method to the other.

-The presence or absence of landing gear will depend on the type of plane you have; a classic high-wing trainer will have it, whereas a powered glider will not.
+The presence or absence of landing gear will depend on the type of plane you have.
+For example, a classic high-wing trainer will have it, whereas a powered glider will not.

 Above: RTF rc airplanes can be bought with or without landing gear.